Skip to content

 Salary:

-Prior credited experience will be calculated from the date the Employee began working in a qualifying paralegal or legal support role.
+Prior credited experience will be calculated from the date the Employee began working in a qualifying administrative or legal support role.
 If there was a break in relevant employment, only applicable years of qualifying experience will be credited.

 Current salary steps include but are not limited to: